revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 <details>
 <summary><b>Explanation</b></summary>

-> In an `ArrayList` the elements can be accessed directly by their position, So the time complexity is O(1).
+> In an `ArrayList` the elements can be accessed directly by their position.
+So, the time complexity is O(1).

 </details>
 </details>